lugg/react-native-exercise/README.md

 This is a vanilla React Native Application containing a single screen with a placeholder view that will be replaced with a custom component.

+## !!!IMPORTANT!!!
-**IMPORTANT** - Please do not add any UI libraries to complete this exercise - no carousel libraries, no swipeable row libriaries, etc. If you'd like to import libraries like `moment` for dates or `lodash` to make working with arrays and objects easier feel free :)
+Please do not add any UI libraries to complete this exercise - no carousel libraries, no swipeable row libriaries, etc. If you'd like to import libraries like `moment` for dates or `lodash` to make working with arrays and objects easier feel free :)

 ### What You'll Be Building